linna/framework/docs/mvcImplement.md

 3. Controller call Model for an action with User passed data (update, delete, create, etc.)
 4. Model notify to View changes for output

-### When is needed to only show data?
-Procedure are same except for the point two, is no needed Controller job.
+When we must show only default data is no needed Controller job.